idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/tutorial_11.md

 !listing modules/porous_flow/examples/tutorial/11_2D.i start=[grad_stress_r] end=[poro_r]

 The stress `AuxKernels` are modified.
-In TensorMechanics with RZ coordinates, the 00 component is $rr$, the 11 component is $zz$ and the 22 component is $\theta\theta$.
+In SolidMechanics with RZ coordinates, the 00 component is $rr$, the 11 component is $zz$ and the 22 component is $\theta\theta$.
 Therefore, these `AuxKernels` read

 !listing modules/porous_flow/examples/tutorial/11_2D.i start=[stress_rr_aux] end=[porosity]